asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 Table: High-level use cases for the application.

 ## Technical Context

 From a technical perspective, the system interacts with several external systems and services.
 The system is dependent on the iSpindel for collecting real-time data from the brewing process.
 The system is also dependent on a database for storing and managing data.
 The system uses GitHub for version control and collaboration.
 Finally, the system uses Docker for containerization and deployment.

+TODO: Create a new diagram for the technical context view.

+The technical context diagram provides a high-level overview of the technical environment in which the system operates.
+The diagram shows the system and its interactions with external systems and services.
+The diagram also shows the dependencies of the system on external systems and services.

 <pre id="mycode" class="haskell numberLines" startFrom="100">
   <code>